satishjasthi/MachineLearningProjects/Agriculture Project/Readme.md

     - Phosphorous and Potassium are highly co-related to each other which leads to Multicollinearity in the data and the Decision tree will not be affected by the Multicollinearity.

 - <b>training Model</b>
-    - The model is built on the train data and confusion matrix of thr trained model is -
+    - The model is built on the train data and confusion matrix of the trained model is -
     ![](2021-03-15-18-48-15.png)
     - model is trained very well with an accurecy of 100% and Recall and precision of 100%